SIZE:

 Up to 10 years.

-The alewife is silvery in color, sometimes with golden highlights.
-Its back is grayish-green, and it has a black spot at the back of its head.
+The alewife is silvery, sometimes with golden highlights.
+Its back is greyish green, and it has a black spot at the back of its head.
 The body is slender, and its head is triangular with large eyes.

-In the water column, generally between 56 m and 110 m deep; but it can go to depths of up to 145 m.
-As an adult, it can withstand water temperatures of up to 25°C.
+In the water column, generally between 56 and 110 m deep; it can go to depths of up to 145 m.
+As an adult, it can withstand water temperatures of up to 25 °C.

 Eels